Our Adult Day Habilitation programs assist individuals with acquiring and refining skills necessary for daily activities and community interaction.

 Support is provided to enhance skills in areas such as personal care, household duties, safety, money management, occupational readiness, use of public transportation, and socialization/communication.

 The N.J.
 Department of Human Services, Division of Developmental Disabilities (NJDHS/DDD) determines eligibility for this service.
-A person who wants to receive these services must be either enrolled in Support Program or Community Care Program.
+A person who wants to receive these services must be enrolled in Support Program or Community Care Program.
 For further information about becoming eligible for this service, contact the Regional Office of DDD in Flanders at 973-927-2600 or visit its page here.

 Day Hab in Licensed Facilities: We have two beautiful locations in Morris County: Whippany, NJ and Flanders, NJ.
 Individuals receive day habilitation services which focus on the building of problem-solving skills, self-help, volunteerism, social skills, daily living skills, and much more.
 These skills are developed through interactive, engaging activities in the facility and out in the community with safety training and precautions.